 Trusted Avenues for Immigration Support

-Below are methods which members of St. David’s have identified as valuable, impactful avenues for contributing time and money.
+Below are methods that members of St. David’s have identified as valuable, impactful avenues for contributing time and money.

 - Team Brownsville: A multi-faith organization with two related missions.
 The primary mission is to feed breakfast and dinner to the growing numbers of asylum seekers living on a US-Mexico international bridge as they wait for either their court date or their turn to officially apply for asylum.
 The secondary mission is to provide food and other assistance at the Brownsville Bus Station to asylum seekers released from detention who are facing several days’ bus travel to their family or sponsors in other parts of the country.
 Visit their official Facebook page and their donation page.